AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-failed-with-error-no-commands-defined-in-cache-namespace.md

      delete from core_config_data where scope='websites' and scope_id not in (select website_id from store_website);
      ```

 To confirm that the solution worked, run the `bin/magento` command again.
-Yould should no longer see the errors and can successfully deploy.
+You should no longer see the errors and can successfully deploy.